-Thank you for your interest in the Jefferson Primary Care program within the Internal Medicine Residency.
-The track was established in 2014 and was designed to help those with an interest in general internal medicine become better prepared and inspired to pursue primary care careers after residency.
-The Primary Care program is fully integrated within the larger residency program and residents in the program benefit from the same outstanding inpatient training as their categorical counterparts.
+Thank you for your interest in the Jefferson Primary Care program.
+The track was established in 2014 with a vision to help those with an interest in ambulatory medicine become better prepared and inspired to pursue outpatient careers after residency.
+The Primary Care program is fully integrated within the larger Internal Medicine Residency and residents in the program benefit from the same outstanding inpatient training as their categorical counterparts.
 The mission of the program is to train superb clinicians who are dedicated to advancing the field of general internal medicine through patient care, education, advocacy, and research.
 The Primary Care program is predicated on the principles of community, mentorship, and curricular innovation.

-In order for residents to feel comfortable managing outpatients, the Primary Care program provides early and more frequent ambulatory experiences.
-The primary care residents remain on a block schedule but it is modified from the categorical 4+2 system to be a mostly 4+4 schedule.
-This allows for month-long blocks in the ambulatory setting to improve comfort and efficiency in the office.
-As a result of these month-long blocks, residents in the primary care program spend nearly half of the time in the outpatient setting.
+The Primary Care program provides early and more frequent ambulatory experiences to enrich residents' expertise in the outpatient setting.
+The primary care residents remain on a block schedule, modified from the strict categorical 4+2 system to be a hybrid 4+2 alternating with a 4+4 schedule.
+This allows for month-long blocks of primary care, resulting in residents spending nearly half of the year in the outpatient setting.

-Primary Care residents attend two half-day sessions of didactics each week while on ambulatory blocks.
-These sessions are a combination of lectures given by internists and subspecialists, case discussions, special workshops and training sessions (ambulatory procedures, special population training, health systems, and quality improvement in primary care), and peer-to-peer teaching sessions.
+Primary Care residents attend two half-day sessions of didactics each week while on primary care blocks.
+This doubling of didactic time (compared with categorical peers) allows for a richer and more tailored curriculum.
+Sessions are a combination of lectures given by internists and subspecialists, case discussions, special workshops and training sessions (ambulatory procedures, special population training, health systems, and quality improvement in primary care), and peer-to-peer teaching sessions.
 Senior residents in the program play an active role in tailoring the curriculum to the needs of the group and develop their teaching skills through peer-led teaching sessions, which are observed by faculty.
 There are also case-based discussions with faculty members on challenging primary care topics.

-All residents within in the Primary Care program have their continuity clinics within JIMA, a Level 3 patient-centered medical home with a diverse patient population.
+All Primary Care residents have their continuity clinics within JIMA, a Level 3 patient-centered medical home with a diverse patient population.
 In this clinic, emphasis is placed on residents’ “ownership” of their patients, and residents have 24/7 access to their preceptor so that they never feel unsupported.
-In addition to this traditional continuity clinic that occurs three times weekly while on ambulatory and weekly while on most ward rotations, residents select a second site “longitudinal clinic” tailored to their interests to diversify their exposure to various primary care settings.
+In addition to this traditional continuity clinic that occurs three times weekly during ambulatory time, residents select a second “longitudinal clinic” site tailored to their interests to diversify their exposure to various primary care settings.